paulwexler/opinions/on_coding/README.md

 in that `LineFilter` only does one thing and it frees `LineRedactor` to only implement the redaction.

-We'll use the regular expression substitution method `re.sub` to replace the passwords and IP addresses.
+We'll use the regular expression substitution method `re.sub(pattern_string, repl, line)` to replace the passwords and IP addresses.
 We'll replace the passwords first in case they happen to match an IP.